Program Coordinator: Richard Hutton, LRC 206, Ext. 2452

 Program Requirements: The first two semesters (first year) of the Associate of Applied Science Degree curriculum in Management are similar to the AAS degree in Business Technology with a major in Accounting.
-However, in the second year each student will pursue his or her specialty in management.
+In the second year each student will pursue his or her specialty in management.
 The curriculum will include technical courses in business and industrial management, courses in related areas, general education and electives.
-Instruction will include both the theoretical concepts and practical applications needed for future success in business and industrial management.
+Instruction will include both the theoretical concepts and practical applications needed for future success in a management career.
 Upon successful completion of the curriculum, the student will be awarded the Associate of Applied Science Degree in Business Technology with a major in Management.

 Notes on Transfer: Associate of Applied Science Degree programs are designed primarily to provide occupational competence for employment entry.
 Upon the student’s request, courses may be modified to provide possible transfer acceptability by four-year colleges and universities.
 Transfer options are listed in the footnotes.

 1*Business Mathematics I